• Skip to primary navigation

 Instructions

-• I wait until it's cool, blend, and then reheat.
+• Serve or wait until the ingredients cool, blend, and reheat.

 • Just be sure if you are blending the soup when it's hot, you are very careful.